mendix/docs/content/en/docs/developerportal/portfolio-management/_index.md

 ### 3.6 Exporting and Importing Initiatives

-On the **Initiatives Overview** page, you can import and export initiatives.
+On the **Initiatives Overview** and **Archive** page, you can import and export initiatives.
 For details, see [Export and Import Initiatives](/developerportal/portfolio-management/export-import-initiatives/).

 ## 4 Archive {#archived-initiatives}